 They may be used as part of a broader gut health strategy, especially during stress or digestive instability.

-No. They serve different roles and are not direct substitutes for each other.
+No. They serve different roles and are not direct substitutes.

 They are often used during stress, feed changes, travel, or digestive inconsistency.